Zebra Mussels

 Threats posed by this species

 1. They can change the lake’s ecosystem forever.
-They are filter feeders, filtering water (up to 1 liter per day per mussel), and they feed on the tiny organisms at the bottom of the food chain, thus stealing important resources from native species like sport fish.
+They are filter feeders, filtering water (up to 1 liter per day per mussel), and they feed on the tiny organisms at the bottom of the food chain, thus impacting food resources from native species like sport fish.

 2. They can damage personal property by attaching themselves to boat hulls and anything with a solid surface, and clog water intakes on engines, small pipes etc.